howkj1/sheepitfarm/README.md

 ### System Requirements

+* sheepfarm.sh is written in shell scripting language and is fairly portable.
+However, some/many commands may not behave as expected due to vast differences between shell environments and versions.
+Please try running sheepfarm.sh from bash >= 4.x.x before filing an issue.

+* sheepfarm.sh requirements include those of the SheepIt Render Farm java client.
+ - up to date java jre
+ - x64 based Intel or AMD CPU (ARM is not yet supported as of May 2019)
+ - 4GB or more RAM
+ - minimum 2GB or more free disk space

+* Recommended System Requirements
+ - 8GB+ RAM
+ - 4GB+ GPU RAM
+ - nVidia CUDA GPU (1050 or 1050 ti)
+ - 8GB+ free disk space

+---

 sheepfarm.sh is verified tested on :
 * Ubuntu 18.04
 * [bash 4.4.19(1)-release] x86_64-pc-linux-gnu
 * nVidia 1050 ti [eVGA 1050 ti SSC]
 * Intel Core i7 870 @ 2.93GHz

-* sheepfarm.sh is written in shell scripting language and is fairly portable.
-However, some/many commands may not behave as expected due to vast differences between shell environments and versions.
-Please try running sheepfarm.sh from bash >= 4.x.x before filing an issue.
+---

 ### Disclaimer
 While sheepfarm.sh may run perfectly on you machine, it comes with no warranty nor liability.
 Please test in a non-production environment to see if it suits your needs before deploying.